Mary Stuart (actress)

-Mary Stuart (born Mary Houchins; July 4, 1926 – February 28, 2002) was an American actress, guitarist, singer, and songwriter.
+Mary Stuart (born Mary Stuart Houchins; July 4, 1926 – February 28, 2002) was an American actress, guitarist, singer, and songwriter.

-A former silver screen starlet, she was perhaps best known for her starring role as Joanne on the CBS/NBC soap opera Search for Tomorrow, which she played for 35 years without interruption (1951–86).
+A former silver screen starlet, she was best known for her starring role as Joanne on the CBS/NBC soap opera Search for Tomorrow, which she played for 35 years without interruption (1951–86).

 After her divorce from her first husband, with whom she raised two children, she began a side career as a guitarist and a singer-songwriter, first singing on Search for Tomorrow and then releasing her own album in 1973.

 At the time of her death, she had played the role of Meta Bauer on the CBS soap opera Guiding Light for six years.
-For her work in daytime drama, she was given the Lifetime Achievement Daytime Emmy Award.
+For her work in daytime drama, she was given the Lifetime Achievement Daytime Emmy.

 Early years

-Stuart was born in Miami, Florida, to Guy M. and Mary (née Stuart) Houchins.
-She grew up in Tulsa, Oklahoma, where she graduated from Tulsa Central High School and attended the University of Tulsa before embarking on her professional career.
-She left home at age 17 for New York City, where her career started, and where she returned after finding Hollywood too stressful.
+Stuart was born Mary Stuart Houchins in Miami, Florida, on July 4, 1926, to Guy M. and Mary (née Stuart) Houchins.
+She grew up in Tulsa, Oklahoma.
+Stuart started performing in her youth, and at the age of 9 she was selected by Count Basie Orchestra to perform with them at two of their shows.
 Her eventual stage name was her mother's maiden name.

-Career
+Stuart graduated from Tulsa Central High School and attended the University of Tulsa, where she majored in speech and drama, before embarking on her professional career.
+She was a member of Delta Delta sorority at the university.
+She worked briefly for the Tulsa Tribune newspaper and worked with the Tulsa Little Theater.

+She left home at age 17 for New York City.
+Upon arriving in New York she worked as a model and nightclub photographer at the Roosevelt Hotel.

+While working at the hotel, Stuart met producer Joe Pasternak.
+After a screen test, Pasternak told Stuart "you can't sing, you can't walk, but there is something that you have.
+Let's figure out what it is."
+She signed a seven-year contract with MGM in 1946.